|Languages||卡尔圈 | குல் வட்டம்|

 Gul Circle MRT Station (EW30) is an above-ground station along the East West Line (EWL).
 It sits at the boundaries of the Gul Circle and Tuas North planning subzones, and is physically located along Tuas Road, near the junction with Tuas Avenue 3 / Gul Circle.

-The station is scheduled to open in 2nd Quarter 2017 as part of the Tuas West Extension of the EWL.
+The station is scheduled to open on 18 June 2017 as part of the Tuas West Extension of the EWL.
 It takes its name from the nearby road of the same name, which serves the Gul industrial area.
 It is also the first elevated stacked interchange station to be built in Singapore, with two unused platform provisions for a planned branch line to Tuas South.
 The station ceiling rises 33 metres above ground – about the height of a 10-storey Housing Board block, making Gul Circle the tallest elevated station in Singapore.

 When opened, Gul Circle station is expected to serve industries in the vicinity of Tuas Road, such as Tuas Avenue 3 / 5 and Gul Circle / Cres.

 |Destination||First Train||Last Train|

 |EW33 Tuas Link||—||—||—||—|

 |L2||Concourse||Faregates, Ticketing machines, Passenger Service Centre, Retail Shops, Footbridge across Tuas Road|

 |L1||Street Level||Bus stops, Taxi stand, pick-up/drop-off point, Station exits|

 |Platform C: East West Line towards Tuas Link via Tuas Crescent (←)